HenrykHaniewicz/PokemonHexEditorChecksum/README.md

 make
 ```

-Both tools require `SDL3` and `SDL3_ttf` to be installed on your system in order to compile (edit Makefile as necessary).
+All tools require `SDL3` and `SDL3_ttf` to be installed on your system in order to compile (edit Makefile as necessary).

 ### Install